hkgkhanh/pomodorotimer/README.md

 # Pomodoro Timer
-The 25/5 method for study!
+The 25/5 method for studying!